AlcoholRehabHelp Logo

 What is Percocet?

-The drug works by attaching to receptors in the brain and numbing pain.
-It also causes a feeling of euphoria and relaxation.
+The drug is a central nervous system (CNS) depressant and works by attaching to receptors in the brain and numbing pain.
+It also causes a feeling of euphoria and relaxation due to the interaction of opioids with the brain’s reward system.

 Percocet is relatively fast-acting and is one of the most commonly prescribed painkillers.
 It is used after surgery, injuries, and more.
-Doctors usually prescribe it to treat severe pain.
+Percocet is frequently prescribed for post-operative pain management, severe injuries, and chronic pain conditions.

 Sponsored